worachat-dev/Burger-Bar-Restaurant-Website-2nd-Project-FED/README.md

 ## Acknowledgments

-I would like to thank "Zaxel" for providing clear guidance on for the bigmack tutorial with js, html and css.
+I would like to thank "Zaxel" for providing clear guidance on for the bigmack tutorial with js, html and css code files.

 ---